cloudblue/apsconnect-cli/README.md

 Use `--instance-only` flag if you wish to skip resource types and service templates creation.

-**WARNING** Due to limitations of Operations Automation API importing large (more than a few megabytes) packages from local source might fail.
+**WARNING** Due to limitations of CloudBlue Commerce API importing large (more than a few megabytes) packages from local source might fail.
 Use HTTP link as source for such packages.

 ## Misc